 Hospitals and other healthcare facilities require medical billers and coders to keep records of patients' diagnoses and treatments.
 Read further for information about an online associate's degree in medical billing and coding and what types of classes you could take.
-Schools offering Medical Billing & Coding degrees can also be found in these popular choices.
+Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 How Is a Medical Billing and Coding Online Associate's Degree Program Delivered?